Calabi-Yau algebras and the shifted noncommutative symplectic structure: Koszul Calabi-Yau algebras

-Hence by combining it with \eqref{VdBsIso}, we see that the volume class of a Koszul $n$-Calabi-Yau algebra $A$ also gives an isomorphism of $A^{!}\cong A^{\ac}[n]$ as vector spaces.
+in $\mathbf D(A^e)$.
+Since both sides of this identification are minimal free resolutions of $A$, we get an isomorphism of $A^{!}\cong A^{\ac}[n]$ as $A^!$-bimodules (see also \cite[Proposition 28]{CYZ}).
 This implies that $A^!$ is a {\it cyclic} associative algebra of degree $n$.
 Let us recall its definition first.

 \begin{definition}[Cyclic associative algebra] Suppose $A$ is a graded associative algebra.
 It is called {\it cyclic} of degree $n$ if it admits a degree $n$, non-degenerate bilinear pairing $\langle-,-\rangle: A\times A\to k[n]$ such that \end{definition}